 1. Wildheart Animal Sanctuary (formerly Isle of Wight zoo)

 Wildheart Animal Sanctuary was previously Isle of Wight Zoo before a name change in 2021.
-Chris Packham is one of the trustees.
+Chris Packham was one of the trustees for a few years.

-See our guide to discounts to Isle of Wight attractions, which includes Wildheart Animal Sanctuary or the blog about our visit to the Sanctuary/Zoo.
+See our guide to discounts to Isle of Wight attractions, which includes Wildheart Animal Sanctuary or the blog about one of our visits to the Sanctuary/Zoo.

-See our guide to discounts to Isle of Wight attractions, which includes Wildheart Animal Sanctuary or the blog about our visit to the Sanctuary/Zoo.
+See our guide to discounts to Isle of Wight attractions, which includes Wildheart Animal Sanctuary or the blog about one of our visits to the Sanctuary/Zoo.

 2. Tapnell Farm Park

-Tapnell Farm Park appeared in 2016 and quickly became one our favourites.
+Tapnell Farm Park appeared in 2016 and quickly became one of our favourites.
 Many of the animals were adopted from Seaview Wildlife Encounter and Coleman's Farm (both of which closed back in 2015).
 There's a petting zoo with farm animals, as well as wallabies and meerkats.
-There's also an indoor play barn and a bouncy pillow for younger children, an adventure barn for junior school aged children and a classy cafe/restaurant (Cow Co).
+There's also an indoor play barn and a bouncy pillow for younger children, an adventure barn for junior school aged children and a nicely done burger restaurant next door called The Cow.

-Read the blog about one of our visits to Tapnell Farm.
+Read the blog about one of our many visits to Tapnell Farm.

-Read the blog about one of our visits to Tapnell Farm.
+Read the blog about one of our many visits to Tapnell Farm.

 3. Monkey Haven